Vocational rehabilitation

 Vocational rehabilitation, often abbreviated as VR or voc rehab, is a process which enables persons with functional, psychological, developmental, cognitive, and emotional disabilities, impairments or health disabilities to overcome barriers to accessing, maintaining, or returning to employment or other useful occupations.

 Whilst, traditionally, the focus of vocational rehabilitation was job retention, an increased focus on an all-encompassing approach has become popular in contemporary approaches.
 Approaches differ between countries, however, due to the differing amounts of financial and political support vocational rehabilitation receives.
+Occupational therapists are the core profession involved, and services offered commonly include financial, psychological, and social support.

 Summary

 Vocational rehabilitation varies greatly between countries.
 However, it generally focuses on improvements to the socialisation, healthcare and physical and mental wellbeing of the person receiving the services.
 People eligible for vocational rehabilitation generally include those with long-term sicknesses, mental health disorders, common health problems and severe medical conditions.
 Services offered to those who are eligible commonly include financial support, psychological support and social support.

 Commonly, healthcare programs rely on their successes to gain support.
 However, vocational rehabilitation is unique as it is largely reliant on employer compliance and willingness to involve themselves in the process.
 Subsequently, it is often marketed in a way that focuses more on the business gains of the program.

 There is a large amount of research dedicated to the development and improvement of vocational rehabilitation.
 Contemporary focus on vocational rehabilitation arose from an increased focus on social security systems on a governmental level.
 It is believed to be beneficial for people to return to work and to experience full integration into society, which is typically assisted by vocational rehabilitation.
 Moreover, rehabilitation programs encourage fewer people to rely on governmental financial support by facilitating greater movement into jobs for people with disabilities who, typically, are excluded from the workforce.

 There is a large cultural influence on approaches to disability and subsequently, disability services.
 Developed countries such as the US, UK and Australia have had systems in place for rehabilitation services for many years.
 Developing countries, however, have historically been more focused on combatting diseases and thus, have had less resources to dedicate to the development of rehabilitation programs.
 There is large amounts of stigma surrounding disability in developing countries.
 As a result, there is a lack of vocational rehabilitation programs in these countries which in turn has consequences on the economic and social development within them.
 The World Health Organisation, however, have implemented programs within developing countries in order to better establish their rehabilitation plans for people with disabilities.

 Whilst it is a popularly used form of intervention throughout many countries, vocational rehabilitation is often criticised for being inefficient and unsuccessful.
 Furthermore, some critics claim that there is not enough emphasis placed on women with disabilities in need of vocational rehabilitation services.